-Because these ones required no yeast or rising time and were so so SO good.
+Why?
+Well, because these ones required no yeast or rising time and were so so SO good.
+So why go for the longer process when the shorter one is just as good if not (dare I say it?)
+BETTER!

-I think we can all agree that the frosting the best part, yes?
+However, I also have to say something about this frosting.
+Holy heavens!
+I think we can all agree that the frosting is the best part, yes?

+Good news!
 This frosting does not have that problem.
 I could eat it for days and days and never get that sick feeling.
-Just a please make another batch quick feeling.
+Just a please-make-another-batch-quick feeling.

 I’ve already thought of a few ways I want to use this frosting in the future.